-Italics use: Where appropriate throughout the ESM, guidance is provided to aid in the implementation of requirements.
+Fonts; italics use: Where appropriate, guidance is provided to aid in the implementation of requirements.
 Guidance will be italicized text and/or otherwise clearly indicated (e.g., by headings).
 Document titles in italics is normally simply a formatting style.
-Likewise, words and short phrases in italics and/or capitalized indicates them as a defined term (defined either in this document, the CoE Glossary (future), or the ESM chapter in which it appears).

-All other text (plain type) indicates mandatory requirements (usually with "shall" or "must", or directive statement-e.g., "Provide ..."
+Likewise, words and short phrases in italics and/or capitalized indicates them as a defined term (defined either in this document, the CoE Glossary, or the ESM chapter in which it appears).
+All other text (plain type) indicates mandatory requirements (usually with "shall" or "must", or directive statement - e.g., "Provide ..."